jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 #### Equatorial-alignment error

-For accurate readings the dial should be parallel to the plane at the equator which bisects Earth into its two hemispheres.
-Holding your watch horizontally<sup>e</sup> like an amateur can add up to 45° of error at the edges of the tropics, or 21° in northern USA.<sup>f</sup> But if you can hold it within 9° of proper alignment, a goal easily met by eyeball, then your maximum directional error due to equatorial misalignment shrinks to just 3°.
+For the most accurate readings, the dial of your watch should be parallel to the plane at the equator which bisects Earth into its two hemispheres.
+If you hold your watch horizontally<sup>e</sup> like an amateur, you'll add up to 45° of error at the edges of the tropics or 21° in northern USA.<sup>f</sup> But if you can hold it within 9° of proper alignment, a goal easily met by eyeball, then your maximum directional error due to equatorial misalignment shrinks to just 3°.

 <sup>e</sup> Other instruction on navigating with a watch assumes that equally
 spaced markings are suitable for a _horizontal_ sundial.
 I'm right and [they're